sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 For folks who want an at-a-glance solution and are less interested in the motivation and details, I'll quickly show what we're going to build up to.

-*When you need to inspect types or constexpr values of each element*:
+**When you need to inspect types or constexpr values of each element**
 ```c++
 template <typename Tuple>
 concept ElementsAreIntegral =